luntta/luntta.github.io/src/notes/design-after-the-ai-panic.md

 ## The uncomfortable middle

-I want to speak directly to the design community, as someone who leads designers.
+I want to speak directly to you as a designer, as someone who leads designers.

 Some of what you're protecting isn't worth protecting.